 Set the pan on a wire rack to cool for 10 minutes.

 Gently rock each muffin back and forth to release it.
 Remove the muffins from the pan and cool for 5 minutes more on the rack before serving.
-If storing or freezing the muffins, cool them completely before sealing in an airtight container or in freezer-safe plastic bags.
+If storing or freezing the muffins, cool them completely before sealing in an airtight container or in resealable plastic bags.
 The muffins will stay fresh for up to 24 hours at room temperature or up to 2 months in the freezer.
 Originally published September 22, 2004.

 I had a chocolate craving and found this cocoa muffins recipe and I will definitely be making them again.
 They’re moist, chocolatey, and delicious.
 And they’re not overly sweet.

 I’d never have thought to put a pat of butter on a warm chocolate muffin, but I did as the recipe suggested and it was delicious.
 I also like that these freeze well.
 Freezing them is great for portion control, especially since my hubby and son aren’t big chocolate eaters and I don’t feel I have to eat up a whole bunch before they go bad.
 I can eat one, save one for the next day, and freeze the rest for later.

 This is a great recipe for little ones to help make because the muffins mix together in no time.
 I like them because they’re not very sweet.

 I also think these would be good as mini muffins by reducing the baking time to about 10 minutes.